 That is not inconsistency.
 That is medicine doing what it is supposed to do.
 A Quick Clinic Story Photo by Content Team on Unsplash I once had a client bring in a supplement labeled “vet-recommended” that contained ingredients known to irritate cats.
 The product itself was not inherently dangerous and it was commonly used in dogs.
 The problem was that the label did not clearly explain that distinction.
 The owner did nothing wrong.
 They trusted the wording.
 That moment stuck with me, because it highlighted how much weight people place on a few reassuring words, and how important it is that those words are used carefully.
 How to Use “Vet-Recommended” Without Being MisledInstead of stopping at the phrase, ask a few better questions:

 Why This Matters More Than EverPet parents are overwhelmed with options, and companies are competing for attention.
 In that environment, trust becomes the most valuable currency.
 When “vet-recommended” is used thoughtfully and transparently, it helps guide good decisions.
 When it is used loosely, it chips away at confidence for everyone.
 My goal is to help you feel informed, capable, and comfortable asking smart questions so you can choose products for your pet with clarity and confidence.
 Clear, responsible communication protects pets, pet parents, and the professionals who stand behind the products they recommend, which is exactly the focus of my work with brands on evidence-based, compliance-safe pet education.
-To your pet's health, Dr. Sarah J. Wooten Disclosure: This article is sponsored by Puainta.
+For pet companies, using phrases like “vet-recommended” requires careful claim wording and real veterinary oversight. 👉 Here’s how to use a veterinarian in pet marketing without creating compliance risk For the health of animals, Dr. Sarah Wooten If you’re using veterinary authority in your marketing, make sure it’s working for you, not against you. 👉 Work with Dr. Sarah Disclosure: This article is sponsored by Puainta.
 Veterinary guidance reflects current veterinary best practices and professional judgment.
 When your dog’s coat starts looking a little dull or their skin feels dry, fish oil may help support comfort from the inside out.
 Marine omega-3 fatty acids, especially EPA and DHA, are healthy fats that pets cannot synthesize well on their own.
 Adding a high quality fish oil, with guidance from your veterinarian, can help support skin health, coat appearance, and overall wellness.
+If your pet has itching or allergies, here is a detailed breakdown.
 Below is a simple, vet-led guide to how omega-3s work, how to shop for a trustworthy product, and where Puainta’s Krill & Salmon Oil blend fits into that picture.
 What Omega-3 Fatty Acids Do for PetsOmega-3s are healthy fats that help keep cell membranes flexible.
 Fish and marine algae are the best sources because they contain the two omega-3s pets actually use:

 Takeaway: When shopping, he most important numbers to check are the milligrams of EPA + DHA per serving.
 These represent the active omega-3s your pet’s body can use.
 Many products highlight “total omega-3,” but that number includes fats that are not as beneficial for pets.
 You are buying EPA and DHA, not a vibe.
 Compare milligrams, not marketing.
 Omega-6: omega-3 ratio, what does that even mean?Your pet’s food contains different fats.
 Two families matter here, omega-6 and omega-3.